Flo96S/Ueberweisung/README.md

 # Ueberweisung
-This project is part of the training by the mmunich coding academy.
+This project is part of the training by the munich coding academy.